ioBroker/ioBroker.vis/README.md

 * (@GermanBluefox) Added new SVG icon as favicon.

 ### 2.11.2 (2025-01-23)
-* (@GermanBluefox) Do not load vis-1 widgets if vis-2 widgets provided
+* (@GermanBluefox) Do not load vis-1 widgets if vis-2 widgets are provided

 ### 2.11.1 (2024-12-02)
 * (@GermanBluefox) Corrected navigation menu